APL Authoring Tool

 When you select a template, you can then add or modify its content to suit your skill.
 The samples included with the authoring tool are based on the display templates that you may have used previously to build Alexa skills with screen content.
 For example, the Long Text Sample is similar to BodyTemplate1.

-You can use these samples to familiarize yourself with the structure of APL by examining the Data JSON content on all of the tabs that makes up the sample.
+You can use these samples to familiarize yourself with the structure of APL by examining the components, the rendered representation at the top, and the Data JSON content on all of the tabs that makes up the sample.

 To add a component, click in the layout where you want to add it.
 Click + and enter the component information in the Add Component window.
 To remove a component, select it and click the trash can icon.